Wyoming Series LLC

 How they are taxed

 Given each Wyoming Series Limited Liability Company is considered its own company, it may select its own tax election.
 The individual Series may alternate between disregarded entities, partnerships, S-Corp, and C-Corp tax elections by filing the relevant forms with the IRS.
 This flexibility provides those with disparate earnings ways to possibly minimize their tax bills.
-But each Wyoming Series must have its own Employer Identification Number (EIN).
+But each Wyoming Series LLC must have its own Employer Identification Number (EIN).

 They are tied together on the public record.